Visa Stock Shows Every Sign Of Being Modestly Overvalued

 The stock of Visa (NYSE:V, 30-year Financials) appears to be modestly overvalued, according to GuruFocus Value calculation.
 GuruFocus Value is GuruFocus' estimate of the fair value at which the stock should be traded.
 It is calculated based on the historical multiples that the stock has traded at, the past business growth and analyst estimates of future business performance.
 If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
-At its current price of $207.54 per share and the market cap of $457.6 billion, Visa stock is believed to be modestly overvalued.
+At its current price of $213.53 per share and the market cap of $470.8 billion, Visa stock gives every indication of being modestly overvalued.
 GF Value for Visa is shown in the chart below.

 Because Visa is relatively overvalued, the long-term return of its stock is likely to be lower than its business growth, which averaged 8.6% over the past three years and is estimated to grow 8.46% annually over the next three to five years.